centreon/centreon-documentation/cloud/reporting/reports.md

 title: Centreon Reports Beta
 ---

-Centreon Reports is a reporting solution available as a beta feature for cloud users.
+Centreon Reports is a reporting solution available as a beta feature for Cloud users.
 You can create reports from the Centreon interface and view data directly in Grafana.

 ## Creating a report